taia-x/taia-x/README.md

 $ yarn run deploy:sandbox
 ```

-5. Copy the contract address from the console output and assign it to `VUE_APP_CONTRACT_ADDRESS` in `./frontend/.env.template` and rename the file to `.env`.
+5. Copy the contract address from the console output and assign it to `CONTRACT_ADDRESS` in `.env.template` and rename the file to `.env`.

 6. Set the same contract address in `./dipdup/dipdup.yml`: